Local SEO for Small Businesses

 This includes old phone numbers, previous businesses names, and former addresses.
 Even abbreviating something like Pine Tree Avenue to Pine Tree Ave. could cause you to miss a previous listing.

-Once you’ve ensured that everything is consistent, you can double-down on your listings with each store location to garner more reviews and help your website’s prominence.
+Once you’ve ensured that everything is consistent, you can double-down on your listings with each of business location to garner more reviews and help your business’ prominence signals.

-Your website’s prominence is how prominent or well-known your business is to your local community.
+Your business’ online prominence is how prominent or well-known your business is to your local community.

 You and your friends probably have a list of your favorite restaurants you like to visit and recommend to anyone who will listen.
 Google does its best to emulate that with it’s prominence ranking signal.